A long introduction

 Talk often

-I ended the last section with a phrase "talk often", and I use it as the conclusion for this blog.
+I ended the last section with the phrase “talk often,” and I want to use it as the conclusion for this blog.

-The career is challenging.
-The money is hard earned.
-The journey is tedious.
-But you have friends.
+A career in tech is challenging.
+The money is hard-earned.
+The journey can feel tedious.
+But you’re not alone—you have friends.